syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

 documentation: UG
 ---

-# Create a Word document in Xamarin
+# Create Word document in Xamarin

 Syncfusion Essential DocIO is a [Xamarin Word library](https://www.syncfusion.com/word-framework/xamarin/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or **interop** dependencies.
 Using this library, you can **create a Word document in Xamarin**.